AtB-AS/org/rfc/0003_open-source-governance-decision-flow.md

 removed as committers by PMCs.

-We could also do some form of BDFL, where the “internal team” takes all decisions but documents decisions and implements without any open communication.
+We could also do some form of BDFL, where the “internal team” takes all decisions but documents decisions and implements solutions without any open communication.
 This would be easier to do, but I also think it will have less impact.
 I think a proper Open Source Governance such as meritocratic can force us to follow good principals such as design docs/RFCs, documentation and reduce onboarding complexity.

 I propose using meritocratic governance with voting based decision flow according to the template based on Apache’s model: